Rik Van Looy: Legacy

 Given the specialization of a cyclist's role in the modern peloton, Rik Van Looy's number of professional road race victories will most likely never be surpassed in the future.

-Van Looy is also probably the most popular rider Belgium has ever known.
-Obviously because of his victories and his attacking way of cycling.
-But his constant accessibility towards supporters, combined with his honest no-nonsense style in interviews contributed even more to this.
-Common people could identify with him, in contrast to the less language-savvy Eddy Merckx.
-Even when Merckx's performances began to surpass those of Van Looy, he seemed to have more opponents among Belgian cycling fans, compared to Van Looy.
+Van Looy is also one of the most popular rider Belgium has ever known.
+His accessibility to supporters and direct style in interviews also contributed to his public image.
+He was often seen as more relatable than Eddy Merckx by some Belgian cycling fans.
+Even after Merckx's performances began to surpass those of Van Looy, Van Looy remained especially popular among sections of the Belgian public.

 In addition, Van Looy had a "clean image", compared to many of his colleagues and the generations of cyclists that would follow.
 "My performances started to improve significantly after I started following the training schedules and diets of doctor Dries Claes, which I had to convince to start a collaboration.
 As he was outspokenly opposed to doping in sports, and even a member of the anti-doping commission, the use of banned substances was completely out of the question."
 Van Looy mentioned in a 2023 interview.